PL-17: History and development

 The missile was tested on a Shenyang J-16 fighter in 2016, and can also be deployed on Chinese imported Su-30MKK and Su-35 fighters.
 It's understood that PL-17 is a separate development from the ramjet-powered PL-21 (PL-XX).
-In October 2022, Chinese state media reported that PL-17 was incorporated into the PLAAF service.
+In October 2022, Chinese state media reported that the PL-17 entered PLAAF service.

 Design

 PL-17 is much larger than other long-range air-to-air missiles, at 6 m long (whereas PL-15, AIM-120 are measured around 4 m long), which contains more solid fuel.
 The extended length makes the missile unfit for the internal weapons bay of the Chengdu J-20.
 During the flight, PL-17 would rely on inertial guidance, satellite navigation, and data-link to track targets.
-During the terminal phase, the missile would turn on its multimode seeker with both active AESA radar and IR-homing to track the target autonomously.
+During the terminal phase, the missile would turn on its multimode seeker with both active radar and passive sensors.
 The missile features a low-drag profile, and maneuverability is provided by four small control fins and thrust-vectoring engines.
-The range is reportedly between 300-500 km by various media, or 400 km class by Royal United Services Institute with a top speed in excess of Mach 4.
+The missile is powered by a dual pulse rocket motor and flies in lofted launch trajectory to achieve the reported range between 300-500 km by various media, or 400 km class by Royal United Services Institute with a top speed in excess of Mach 4.